 No one human being is exactly like any another, and while there are important ground rules that are absolutely essential for successful therapy (such as confidentiality, integrity, openness, unconditional positive regard, appropriate boundaries and commitment), we have always been inspired by the observation of the great 20th century psychologist Carl Jung who said that he created a unique therapeutic model for every individual with whom he worked.

-At Braynework we specialise in the use of EMDR, Eye-Movement Desensitisation and Reprocessing, in the practice of which Mark is an Accredited Consultant and Jutta an Accredited Practitioner.
+At Braynework we specialise in the use of EMDR, Eye-Movement Desensitisation and Reprocessing, in the practice of which both Mark and Jutta are Accredited Consultants.

 EMDR is an effective and powerful therapeutic tool for rewiring, and healing, the dysfunctional patterns of the past that get in the way of us living our lives to our full potential.